An Alice In Wonderland Wedding For The Offbeat Couple

 Thanks KoffeeKlatch.
 Too bad there aren't more weddings in a person's lifetime!

-Susan Hazelton from Sunny Florida on December 10, 2011:
+Susan Hazelton from Northern New York on December 10, 2011:

 As always I am impressed with your creativity.
 The wedding gown is gorgeous and the bouquet is quite interesting.
 Wonderful job.
 This sounds like it would be a fun wedding.